petergrace1618/buying-history/README.md

 And my [buying history][8] was reborn.

-Shortly after this, I bought a [book about XSLT][1] which allowed me to render my XML as HTML.
+Shortly after this, I bought a [book about XSLT][10] which allowed me to render my XML as HTML.
 With a web hosting account, an FTP client, and a little PHP, [my obsession][9] was online for the whole world to see.

 My ultimate goal, however, was to create a web application backed by a database to update and display my buying history.

 ## Phase 3
 In July of 2020 as a student at the Tech Academy, I had the opportunity to create a console application in C# using Entity Framework Code First which I used to fulfill another step towards my years-long dream: to give my buying history a proper home in a SQL Server database.

 The [console app][11] has three features: [add a sale][12] to the database, print the database in [XML][14] or in [human-friendly][13] form, and save the database as an XML file.
-My favorite part, though, is the Seed() function in [Configuration.cs][15] where I use the `System.Xml` API to populate the database with my buying history file.
+My favorite part, though, is the Seed() function in [Configuration.cs][15] where I use the `System.Xml` package to populate the database with my buying history file.
 Glorious!

 User input is obtained through several functions that validate the data and enforce the NOT NULL constraint on the models.
 The `Sale.Seller` field, however, is nullable so I added an optional parameter in `GetString()` that allows an empty string.
 In `TryGetDate()` and `TryGetDecimal()` I used a try-catch block in a while loop to ensure that Date and Decimal data is in the proper format.
-I also added data annotations on the model to prevent duplicate records being added.
+I also added data annotations on the model to prevent duplicate records from being added.

 ## The Next Phase
 Now that I have my buying history in a database I can make the following improvements: